Think you’re ready to buy an apartment in Paris? Before you take the plunge, you might want to take this quiz:

 - VRBO.com: Apartments for rent by owner.
 Like AirBnB, I don’t find them a very good value, and you take your chances with service.

-NOTE: Please do not use this blog to solicit business.
-You will be blocked.
+ATTENTION REAL ESTATE AGENTS: Do not use this blog to solicit business.
+Your comments will not be posted, and you will be blocked.

 Learn more about the journey that led to My (Part-Time) Paris Life in my memoir of the same name ON SALE NOW!